Anemolo/Infinite-Lights/README.md

 ## How to use this template:

 - The general styles for the demo page are in css/base.css and individual styles go into the css/demoN.css
-- The README.md can be used to add credits and licensing information of resources used
+- The README.md should be used to add credits and licensing information of resources used
 - For writing the tutorial, take a look at some guidelines in article.html
-- Delete this 'how to' in the final version and leave the following (fill in title/description and credits):
+- Delete this 'how to' in the final version and leave the following (fill in title/description, credits and social links):

 # The Title